h6x-code/perceptron-c/README.md

 ## CLI Overview

 The binary has several subcommands:
-- `train` – train a model
+- `train`: train a model
-- `predict` – run inference from a saved model
+- `predict`: run inference from a saved model
-- `tensor-test` – test tensor ops
-- `nn-test` – test neural net forward pass
-- `gradcheck` – gradient check via finite differences
+- `eval`: evaluate accuracy on a testing dataset

 ### Core flags:
 - `--dataset xor|and|or|mnist|csv:...`